qwertie/learn-react/docs/tutorial-4.md

 Part 4: A brief introduction to TypeScript
 ==========================================

-I said this tutorial was designed for people who had used JavaScript but not TypeScript so I'll mostly just talk about the main differences between the two.
+I said this tutorial was designed for people who had used JavaScript but not TypeScript so I'll mostly just talk about the main differences between the two, but I will explain a few surprising facts about JavaScript too, in case you only studied a different language, like Java.

 ### Types in TypeScript ###